tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 the above mindset, and I would teach methods that allow people to embody the above mindset.

+The course would generally follow this schedule, with a few lessons per item.

+1. The data mindset
+2. Converting a mess into data
+3. Stuff you can do once you have data.
+  * Graphs
+  * Interactives
+  * Statistics and predictions

+The numbered points would go in order, but the different stuff that you do once you have data could be ordered quite flexibly.
+I would want students to be learning that stuff only after they have a unique dataset to try them on.

 The following sections are these various topics, grouped into lessons and ordered in the order I would give them.
 (But if a lesson is titled "Lesson XXX", I haven't figured out where it goes yet.)

+### But first, some small notes
 I happen to mention R libraries for most things, but I actually think people should be using some other language.
 Python (pandas) and Scala (Saddle) seem better because they're faster.
 I wouldn't really care what students use.

+One point I want to get across is that **you** can do data science too.
+I don't mention many buzzwords in the following descriptions, but I would define them as they come up and briefly rant about how they're not usually much more meaningful than ordinary words.

 ### Lesson 1: Everything can be quantified
 I would break down distinctions between qualitative information and